Rafael-6fx/Jeager/README.md

 - Supporting custom rigging workflows

 ## Implementation Phasing
-### Phase 1: Analyze and Prepare target model, get the files from Mixamo
+### Phase 1: Analyze and Prepare target model,
+- Get the example animation rig files from Mixamo
 - Dump the structure of the target rig into JSON
 - Download binary FBX from Mixamo for animation